rayoub/rupee/README.md

 data/chain/pdb/    | parsed pdb files containing whole chains data/upload/       | directory used for temporary storage of uploaded pdb files

-First, the data/pdb/ directory has to be populated with files downloaded from the wwpdb FTP site.
+First, the data/pdb/pdb/ directory has to be populated with files downloaded from the wwpdb FTP site.
 If using FileZilla, you should set the connection timeout to at least 1000 seconds in the File-Edit-Settings dialog.
 Click the local data/pdb directory to select the destination for the files.
 Click the remote /pub/pdb/data/structures/all/pdb directory containing the files you want to download.
 It will take a few minutes to obtain the directory listing.
 Then right-click the remote pdb/ directory and select download.
 This will also create the local pdb/ directory under the data/pdb/ directory.

+To populate the data/pdb/obsolete/ directory, the actions are different from above because the remote files are organized into subdirectories.
+If using FileZilla, go to the Server-Search Remote Files dialog.
+For search conditions, add a filename ends with 'ent.gz' rule and click search and wait a few minutes for the search to complete.
+If the local data/pdb/obsolete/ directory is not already created, then create it now.
+In the Search dialog, select all files to be downloaded using Ctrl-A.
+Right-click and choose download.
+Choose to flatten remote paths and click OK.

+__NOTE: DO NOT UNZIP DOWNLOADED FILES__

 Once downloaded, the files can be parsed based on structure definitions to populate the data/scop/, data/cath/, data/ecod/ and data/chain/ directories.
 Each of these directories can be parsed and processed independently.